Truecoding4life/Logo-Maker/README.md

-## Usage
+## Technologies Used
-1. Open the Terminal and type
-    **"./Logo-Maker/lib/index.js"**
-2. Answer question for text, color and shape
-3. Image should be saved to examples directories
+1. Javascript
+2. Node JS
+2. NPM Inquirer
+3. NPM Jest
+4. SVG

 ## Testing
 Using Jest npm I was able to perform multiple tests on each shape, first I created a parent class Shape and create a test for that class, then create other class extend from Shape and test thoroughly.

+## Contributor
+This Application is made by  Jay's Studio ©

 #### This README was written based on the GOOD README Guide